 The company fell under new leadership in 1991 when Luca di Montezemolo took over as chairman.
 Luca di Montezemolo served as head of the company until 2014, when he was replaced by Sergio Marchionne, who serves as Ferrari’s CEO to this day.

 Although Enzo Ferrari has passed, his legacy remains.
-Ferraris are still regarded as some of the most iconic racing vehicles in the world, but today, they also serve as luxury sports cars.
+Ferraris are still regarded as some of the most iconic racing vehicles in the world, but today, they also serve as exotic sports cars.
 Offering the peak of exclusivity and power, Ferrari vehicles are the perfect way to tour Southern California.
 Whether you need a car for an afternoon or several weeks, there’s a Ferrari available for you at Falcon Car Rental.

 Modern Ferrari models have remained true to their racing roots, with vehicles that are packed with the best engines in the industry and aerodynamic designs best suited for top speeds.
 There are three Ferrari models available at Falcon Car Rental, the Ferrari 488 GTB, the Ferrari 488 Spider, and the Ferrari California T. Each vehicle promises thrilling performance and optimal aesthetics.
 Reserve your preferred Ferrari today, or browse the extensive inventory of additional luxury vehicles that Falcon Car Rental offers.